The Early Years

 A new website

-Our new website not only offers a huge amount of free information but also now has members-only sections that individuals (Sports Community Membership) and clubs (Sports Community Club Membership) can subscribe to for as little as $5 per month.
+Our new website not only offers a huge amount of free information but also now has members-only sections.
+Sections that individuals (Sports Community Membership) and clubs (Sports Community Club Membership) can subscribe to for as little as $5 per month.

-As Sports Community receives absolutely no government funding we are so grateful to our members who, by financially supporting us, ensure that we can continue to support clubs and their amazing volunteers.
+Sports Community receives absolutely no government funding.
+We are so grateful to our members who, by financially supporting us, ensure that we can continue to support clubs and their amazing volunteers.